tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The hello phase messages are used to exchange security enhancement capabilities between the client and server.
 When a new session begins, the record layer's connection state AEAD algorithm is initialized to NULL_NULL.
-The current connection state is used for renegotiation messages.
+The current connection state is used for handshake messages.

-####  Hello Request

-When this message will be sent:

-> The HelloRequest message MAY be sent by the server at any time.

-Meaning of this message:

-> HelloRequest is a simple notification that the client should begin the negotiation process anew.
-In response, the client should send a ClientHello message when convenient.
-This message is not intended to establish which side is the client or server but merely to initiate a new negotiation.
-Servers SHOULD NOT send a HelloRequest immediately upon the client's initial connection.
-It is the client's job to send a ClientHello at that time.

-> This message will be ignored by the client if the client is currently negotiating a session.
-This message MAY be ignored by the client if it does not wish to renegotiate a session, or the client may, if it wishes, respond with a no_renegotiation alert.
-Since handshake messages are intended to have transmission precedence over application data, it is expected that the negotiation will begin before no more than a few records are received from the client.
-If the server sends a HelloRequest but does not receive a ClientHello in response, it may close the connection with a fatal alert.

-> After sending a HelloRequest, servers SHOULD NOT repeat the request until the subsequent handshake negotiation is complete.

-Structure of this message:

-       struct { } HelloRequest;

-This message MUST NOT be included in the message hashes that are maintained throughout the handshake and used in the Finished messages and the certificate verify message.

 ####  Client Hello

 When this message will be sent:

 > When a client first connects to a server, it is required to send the ClientHello as its first message.
-The client can also send a ClientHello in response to a HelloRequest or on its own initiative in order to renegotiate the security parameters in an existing connection.
-Finally, the client will send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's ClientKeyExchange.
+The client will also send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's ClientKeyExchange.
 In that case, the client MUST send the same ClientHello (without modification) along with the new ClientKeyExchange.

 Structure of this message: